 Principle 5: Formal assessment of the effectiveness of the Board as a whole and the contribution by each Director to the effectiveness of the Board

-- All performance objectives for FY 2017 have been met for the Board, Board committees and for each individual Director; and
+- All performance objectives for FY 2018 have been met for the Board, Board Committees and for each individual

 - Each Independent Director has met and continues to meet the requirements of the 2012 Code.